Unmanned aerial vehicle: Environmental monitoring

 UASs or UAVs offer a great advantage for environmental monitoring to generate a new generation of survey at very-high or ultra-high resolution both in space and time.
-This gives the opportunity to bridge the existing gap between satellite data and field monitoring.
+This enables integration between satellites data and field-based monitoring.
 This has stimulated a huge number of activities in order to enhance the description of natural and agricultural ecosystems.
 Most common applications are: